wirt-ee/wirt-ee.github.io/docs/logbook/bobcat-to-caracal/index.md

 ## Keeping the network alive during the neutron run

-- **Interface mappings preset**, or the router gateways come up `binding_failed` and the estate blacks out — total, because it is an inventory-generation issue, not a config one:
+- **Interface mappings preset**, or the router gateways come up `binding_failed` and the environment blacks out — total, because it is an inventory-generation issue, not a config one:

         # hypervisors
         physical_interface_mappings = flat:<port>,vlan:br-vlan